hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 -9990.0
 ```

 **Note:** For the later exercise, using interactive mode is inconvenient, please write down the codes in text editor and save it as a `.py` file, so that you can just execute the file once to get the answer.
-If you forget how to do this, please reder to [chapter 2]
+If you forget how to do this, please refer to [chapter 2](/notes-week-02.md).

 The advantage of using "def" is that you can recall the function again and again.